etc5523-2020/r-package-assessment-EmilySheehan0012/README.md

 <!-- badges: end -->

-This package uses coronavirus data to generate outputs to inform users about the state of coronavirus in each state/territory.
-They can compare the number of new infections, deaths and recovered cases in each area.
+The purpose of this package is to launch and simplify an app, which aids users to compare coronavirus in chosen states/territories in Australia.

 ## Installation